synesthesiam/rhasspy/docs/usage.md

 ### Profile Operations

-Print the complete JSON for the Enlgish profile with:
+Print the complete JSON for the English profile with:

     rhasspy-cli --profile en info